dyne/JaroMail/README.md

 # INSTALL

+If building and installing from Git source, please run `git submodule init; git submodule update` after cloning to initialize and clone the submodules used as part of Jaro Mail's tree.

 **GNU/Linux** users can run `make` to install all needed components (done automatically, requires root) and compile auxiliary tools.
 Once compiled then `sudo make install` will put Jaro Mail in